 Tips for visiting the Llanos de Cortes waterfall

-- There are no restrooms or changing areas in the parking lot or down at the waterfall itself.
+- There are no restrooms or changing areas at the waterfall itself.
+The only restroom or changing areas is in the government-run parking area.
 I’d suggest wearing your swim suit under your clothes and bringing a towel with you.

-- Go mid or late morning instead of the afternoon to avoid crowds.
+- Go first thing in the morning when the waterfall opens instead of the afternoon to avoid crowds.

 - Watch for your turn off and rent an SUV, if possible.

-- Swim to the base of the waterfall, float on your back and look up.
+- Swim as close to the base of the waterfall as you are allowed, float on your back and look up.
 It is both exhilarating and peaceful to swim so close to the base of a waterfall and feel the mist gently hitting your face.

-Looking for more information on things to do with kids in Costa Rica?
+Looking for more things to do with kids in Costa Rica?
 Check out our Costa Rica family itinerary here.

 Like it?
 Pin it!